American Geriatrics Society/UNE College of Osteopathic Medicine Student Chapter

 Advisor: Marilyn R. Gugliucci, Ph.D.

-Membership is open to COM MS I, II, III, & IV.
+Membership is open to COM MS I, II, III, and IV.
 Free membership to the American Geriatrics Society with access to online journals.

 The Mission of the COM AGS Student Chapter is to promote geriatrics and develop professional and personal expertise for students and faculty in providing health care for and working with older adults.